Damp Proofing Northern Ireland | Dry Rot Treatments | Damp Timber Survey Reports | Wet Rot Treatments | CSRT | CSSW Qualified Surveyor

-Dry rot and wet rot can affect buildings of all ages and if decay is discovered it should be identified and remedial action taken without delay.
+Dry rot and wet rot can affect buildings of all ages and if decay is discovered it should be identified and remedial action was taken without delay.

 Fungal decay occurs in timber which becomes wet for some time and is the result of the attack by one of a number of wood-destroying fungi.
 The most well known are Serpula lacrymans the True dry rot fungus; Coniophora puteana the Cellar fungus and Poria vaillantii the Pore or Mine fungus.
 Many other fungi also occur and some have recently been particularly linked with decay in door and window frames.

 Dry rot is only caused by Serpula lacrymans and is the most serious form of fungal decay in a building.
 It can spread onto and destroy much of the timber.
 Wet rot occurs more frequently, but is less serious; decay is typically confined to the area where timber has become and remains wet.

 Fungal decay always arises because the wood has become wet, usually, timbers will be in excess of 20 per cent moisture content.
 Finding the source of dampness and eliminating the ingress of moisture and promoting drying is always necessary.